 - An integrated set of regulations and activities aimed at improving safety (the programme).
 The European Aviation Safety Programme (EASP) conforms to the ICAO SSP framework.
 The second version of the EASP, published in December 2015 is available here.
 The main changes are highlighted in the following report by the European Commission.

-- A high level safety issues assessment and related action plan (the safety plan).
-The Safety Plan, now called European Plan for Aviation Safety (EPAS), is updated every year.
-The following editions have been issued already:
+- A high level safety issues assessment and related action plan.
+This Safety Plan, formerly called EASp and now called European Plan for Aviation Safety (EPAS).

 You can find more information on our EPAS page.

 Since October 2016, one of the technical bodies that are part of the new advisory structure of the Agency, the SM TeB, is dedicated to address SSP and EPAS implementation issues and exchange information with States by:

 - Supporting them with the implementation and maintenance of their SSPs;

 - Providing input and feedback on the implementation of the EPAS;

 - Providing recommendations to EASA and the European Commission on further actions required to support SSP/EPAS implementation;

 - Addressing issues stemming from the standardisation activities; and,

 - Discussing and providing recommendations where action is required on safety management implementation and implementation issues in relation to Regulation 376/2014 (in cooperation with the Network of Analysts).